Fireworks during the Boston Pops 4th of July Spectacular.

 THE OVAL – As far as the concert goes, it’s the best seat in the house.
 The right side of the oval (facing the stage) is best for seeing the fireworks.

-Gates open at 9 am.
-The line starts at the crack of dawn.
-The Oval is usually full by 2 pm.
-Everyone who’s admitted into the Oval receives a wristband allowing access in and out of the secured area.
+The gates open at 9 a.m.
+The line starts early and this area fills up quick.
+Everyone who is admitted into the Oval receives a wristband allowing access in and out of the secured area.
 Reserving large areas in the Oval is not allowed.
+The Oval Checkpoint will be located between the Lagoon's Clarendon Footbridge and the Berkeley Footbridge.
+Access to the checkpoint can best be accomplished by accessing the Esplanade from Berkeley Street.

 Fireworks during the Boston Pops 4th of July Spectacular.